ahillss/rpi5_setup/Problems.md

 * the Geekworm x1001 and M901 has a gap for heat and air to pass through from/to the pi

 * not sure how bad the full covering top hats are for dealing with heat from the pi

+* easier access to nvme drive, can just take lid off?

 ## Sound Blaster Play!
 4